Skip to Main Content

 Pro tip: If these reverse search engines do not find a source, or any similar images, that can be a red flag that they are AI generated.

-When using images in your academic work it’s vital that you know the exact source of the image to determine authenticity and copyright.
+Remember: When using images in your academic work it’s vital that you know the exact source of the image to determine authenticity and copyright.
 Use image databases curated by the library.
 Use reverse image tools to authenticate sources for images and always cite that source.

-Books in print on AI, Art and Creativity
+Books on AI, Art & Creativity

 AI image generation tools

 • Adobe Firefly.
 Adobe firefly creates image based on text prompts.
 Firefly is trained on the Adobe stock image library (with creator permission) and public domain images.
 This tool also adds content credentials to each generated image, making the source metadata of the image transparent.
-Firefly is free to download as part of the Adobe Creative Cloud suite of tools.
+Firefly is free for NYU affiliates to download as part of the Adobe Creative Cloud suite of tools.

 Tools and resources for artists